Healthcare reform in China: Essential Drug List (2009–present)

-In 2009, State Council started Essential Drug System (EDS) and published first version of Essential Drug List (EDL) that consists 307 types of drugs.
+In 2009, State Council started the Essential Drug System (EDS) and published the first version of the Essential Drug List (EDL) listing 307 types of drugs.
 All grass-root healthcare facilities are required to prepare, use and sell listed drugs almost exclusively.
 Price of drugs are negotiated by regional government and drug producers while they are sold at zero profit at grass-root facilities.
 Reimbursement rate for ED is set notably higher.
 EDL is subject to change according to needs and drug development.

 However, in 2015, State Council changed its regulations to deter local governments from expanding EDL.
 Analysis pointed out that local governments' power in adding new drugs to their EDL is prone to rent-seeking behaviors and protectionism for local medicine industry.
 Besides, the new guideline removed the restriction of using unlisted drugs, as this regulation caused in shortage of drugs in grass-root facilities.

 Opinions on EDS varies.
 Mckinsey survey in 2013 found that over 2 thirds top executives from multinational drug companies expected EDS would have negative effect on their business.
 Studies suggested changes in drug selection process.